Somebody asked me the following:

 Something you can record the audio of the pass with

 This is almost a necessity because QSOs happen very fast on a satellite and while holding the antenna you won’t have time to log contacts by hand.
 This could be as simple as an app on your smart phone or a standalone voice recorder or audio recorder.
-I use a Zoom H1.
+I use an Olympus WS-822 voice recorder.
 If you hook the recorder directly into the audio out of the radio you may need an audio splitter so you can record and listen to the audio at the same time.

 A camera bag